Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: High-level design trade-offs

 FPGA-based solutions provide deterministic latency and excellent energy efficiency.
 They also deliver high timing precision, which is essential for time-critical PHY-layer tasks.
 These benefits come with trade-offs, however, as they require long development cycles, reliance on proprietary toolchains, and limited flexibility after deployment.
 Such constraints reduce agility and slow adaptation to evolving RAN requirements, particularly in software-defined environments.

 SIMD applies uniform vector operations across aligned data vectors.
-This approach eliminates the per-thread divergence and unpredictable delays seen in GPUs.
-Its software-oriented design removes the need for device passthroughs or vendor-specific drivers and allows seamless integration within CNF-based vRAN deployments.
+Unlike ASIC-based accelerators such as tensor processing units (TPUs) or neural processing units (NPUs), which are optimized for batch-oriented AI inference, SIMD supports continuous and low-latency stream processing tightly coupled with the CPU.
+MIMO PHY-layer algorithms operate on real-time data streams and must adapt dynamically to channel conditions and scheduling decisions, which differ from batch-based AI workloads.
+By avoiding the data-movement overhead of external accelerators, SIMD enables real-time processing with low latency while maintaining programmability and flexibility.
 Overall, SIMD presents a balanced combination of scalability, low integration overhead, and compatibility with standard x86-64 server platforms.
 This balance makes it attractive for near-term 5G and emerging 6G RAN deployments, where ease of deployment, real-time performance, and software sustainability are crucial.